 You may not expect to see containers filled with hazardous chemicals in an auto repair shop, but they are there.
 Different hazardous substances are needed for special repairs that require replacing harmful liquids in the engine parts.

 If the workers get exposed to these chemicals, that can present a serious health issue.
 Those that work in the automotive industry are aware of these risks and take care, but the cases of exposure still happen.

 HOW DO WORKERS GET EXPOSED TO THE HAZARDOUS CHEMICALS?

 Auto mechanics are faced with grave dangers if they become overexposed to dangerous chemicals.
 Even if all the precautions have been taken, these incidents still happen.
 The two most common ways of exposure are:

 - by breathing in the fumes

 - by bringing the dangerous chemicals in contact with the worker’s skin.

 Another way auto mechanics can become exposed to these harmful chemicals is when the engine parts that contain these toxic chemicals start to experience wear and tear.

 This causes the harmful chemicals to be released into the environment thereby polluting the air.
 The worst part is – this release can remain entirely undetected until it’s too late.

-Poor ventilation structure for an automotive workplace is a cause for alarm.
-There is no escape for harmful gases or floating asbestos that might be released into the air while the mechanics are at work.
+Poor ventilation structure for an automotive workplace is can cause extremely dangerous issues with the workshop air quality.
+There is no escape from harmful gases or floating asbestos that might be released into the air while the mechanics are at work.